Paper or Plastic?

 The RPET carton that we use was determined to be superior, or vastly superior, to both the Molded Pulp and Polystyrene as a whole, and across all of the individual life stages, with the one exception that it had a slightly higher manufacturing impact than recycled pulp.
 It is worth noting that the worst option, was typically the PET plastic made from virgin plastic.
 That’s because of the high amount of fossil fuels required both as energy and raw material in its production.
 This is what large 2-liter soda bottles are made from (so think about that the next time you’re considering buying soda).
 We take the recycled material from those containers to make our cartons.
 The tri-fold PET also has an important consumer benefit in that it provides the best protection for the eggs while allowing you to see the unbroken eggs without opening the carton in the store.

 Once used, our cartons can then be placed right back in the recycling stream for another trip through the system.
 Paper pulp can also be recycled.
 Styrofoam all goes to the landfill to wait for the end of time.

-So in total, while we wish we could sell our eggs in wooden boxes or wicker baskets that were re-used over an over, we feel as though we’ve arrived at the best possible solution we can for the time being.
+So in total, while we wish we could sell our eggs in wooden boxes or wicker baskets that were re-used over and over, we feel as though we’ve arrived at the best possible solution we can for the time being.
 We ask that you always recycle your Pete & Gerry’s cartons after use and we can continue to keep our carbon footprint as low as possible.
-And thank you for bringing our eggs home in a re-usable canvas bag as well.
+And thank you for bringing our eggs home in a reusable canvas bag as well.